José María Amador: Biography

 He was born at the Presidio of San Francisco, one of the youngest of eleven children of Pedro Amador and Ramona Noriega.
 He very probably named his later ranch after his mother and his maternal grandfather, Ramón Noriega.
-He was an older brother of Sinforosa Amador (1788–1841).
+He was a younger brother of Sinforosa Amador (1788–1841).

 He spent his early years as a soldier and explorer, serving in the Spanish army of Nueva España, 1810–1827, then from 1827 to 1835 was mayordomo, or administrator, at the Mission San José.
 He was granted 4,400 acres of Mission land in 1835, which he named Rancho San Ramon.

 Amador was married three times and had 22 children.
 He built several adobes at his rancho headquarters near Alamilla Springs in today's Dublin, California, including a two-story adobe which was used by James Dougherty in the 1860s, thereafter named Dougherty, Alameda County, California.
 He gradually sold the land till none was left at his death.
 His grave stone may be found at Gilroy, California or at the Dublin Heritage Museum and Park.